 As a student of history in my earlier years, I was taught to learn from the past while living in the present.
 Housing prices and related data should be treated in the same way.
-The 5 year history of sales volumes, prices and mortgage rates for the Waterloo Region market is illuminating.
+My spring 2019 market update uses a 5 year history of sales volumes, prices and mortgage rates for the Waterloo Region market to shine light on current valuations.

 Here in Waterloo Region spring is unfolding somewhat slower than normal due to the very nasty February and March we experienced.
 April hasn’t been a treat either but at least people are out looking at homes now.

 Having said that we’ve nevertheless seen a fairly sharp run up in prices over the past few months.
 This isn’t atypical longer term and lies in the fact that no one wants to buy in the dead of winter or during the holidays.